odk-x/docs/odkx-src/app-designer-prereqs.rst

 For Windows
 ~~~~~~~~~~~~~~~

-When installing on Windows you can use an automated NodeJS installer the uses Chocolately.
-If you chose not to let the installer use Chocolately to install a bunch of packages after installing NodeJS, you will need to ensure the location of the :file:`npm` folder is added to the *PATH* variable of your system.
+When installing on Windows you can use an automated NodeJS installer the uses Chocolatey.
+If you chose not to let the installer use Chocolatey to install a bunch of packages after installing NodeJS, you will need to ensure the location of the :file:`npm` folder is added to the *PATH* variable of your system.
 If it is not, subsequent calls to access grunt will fail.
 For example: :file:`C:\\Users\\[username]\\AppData\\Roaming\\npm`.
 For instructions on modifying *PATH*, see the section at the bottom of this page called Add adb to your *PATH* For Windows.
 Instead of navigating to the location of Android SDK, navigate to the location of the :file:`npm` folder.

 .. _app-designer-prereqs-nodejs-unix: